Construction submittal log template in Excel showing submittal numbers, review actions, color-coded status and float days.

 Submittal Log Template

-Registers & Trackers
+Registers and Trackers

 Word Template